-The centerpiece of the month is the commissioned piece for Play-the-Recorder Day 2021, by Boston composer Melika M. Fitzhugh, entitled “Transparent Letters Across the Sky.”
+The centerpiece of the Play-the-Recorder Month in 2021 was the commissioned piece for Play-the-Recorder Day 2021, by Boston composer Melika M. Fitzhugh, entitled “Transparent Letters Across the Sky.”
 The ARS is honored to present Melika’s work.
 A graduate of Harvard-Radcliffe (A.B. in Music Theory and Composition), and the Longy School of Bard College (M.M. in Composition), Melika is an award-winning composer, teacher, and director, whose works have been commissioned and performed in the U.S. and internationally.

 This joyful, spirited composition is inspired by the Pablo Neruda poem, quoted below.